 Christmas Eve is one of the oldest holidays celebrated throughout Scandinavia, and it is celebrated on Christmas Eve and not on Christmas day.
 That is because the day is usually reserved as a Holy day or a day of worship.

-Even though many in Scandinavian do not attend church, they continue to adhere to these traditions.
-Christmas Eve is an example of these traditions as in most Scandinavian it is celebrated on December 24.
+Even though many Scandinavian do not attend church, they continue to adhere to these traditions.
+Christmas Eve is an example of these traditions, as in most Scandinavian, it is celebrated on December 24.

 That is quite a common practice throughout Europe.
 In Germany, for example, Christmas Eve is also the day when the families all gather together and exchange gifts.